STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar4/sm04_data_and_dplyr.md

 verbs to manipulate the data.

 These verbs can be used together in a sequence of functions with the “pipe” operator.
-R will interpret the output of the previous function as the input to the subsequent function when you put the “pipe” operator (
-%&gt;% ) inbetween the functions.
+R will interpret the output of the previous function as the input to the subsequent function when you put the “pipe” operator ( %\>% ) inbetween the functions.

 ``` r
 #select all rows with sepal length greater than 5.